A Cookbook For A Long Nose Golf Club

 Here are the "ingredients" to make your featherie era play club:

-- Clubhead: Beech preferred.
-Apple, pear or thorn wood were also suitable.
+- Clubhead: Beech, apple, pear or thorn woods were also suitable.

 - Shaft: Straight grained hickory supplanted ash as the shaft material after the first quarter of the 18th century.

-- Ram's horn for the sole's leading edge.
+- Ram's horn or cow horn for the sole's leading edge.